-The MIT Police Crime Prevention Handbook offers some ways to reduce exposure to theft, and select MIT Vendors have devices that have been approved by MIT Police for securing computer and related equipment.
+The MIT Police Crime Prevention Unit offers some ways to reduce exposure to theft, and select MIT vendors have devices that have been approved by MIT Police for securing computers and related equipment.

 Learn more about the following theft deterrents and retrieval assistants: cables & locks, STOP tags, and theft recovery software